jvhagey/Tutorials/pages/mydoc/mydoc_Setup.md

 source activate smake
 ```

-When you are done using the environment use the following to exit the environment.
+When you are done using the environment exit the environment with:

 ```
 conda deactivate
 ```